Characters: Super Smash Bros U/3DS

 - Late-Arrival Spoiler: Several of them with her mere presence.
 The masked stranger aiding you through the first part of Awakening is not the original Marth, but is actually a girl, and is Chrom's (the main character up until that point) daughter from the future.
 She even wears the stranger's mask as a taunt.
 (And maybe even moreso is that Kirby's Lucina ability's appearance is him with the mask.)

 - Moveset Clone: Shares Marth's moveset, but is somewhat shorter and her attacks don't have a sweet-spot like Marth's, so she's easier to use for beginners.
 In effect, she's a Composite Character of both Roy from Melee without the fire and the sweet-spot in the center of his sword (though her sword also lacks Roy's horrible sour-spot, removing that particular weakness), and Marth, being identical to him, but lacking his sweet-spot (though her power is also a bit better than a Marth who doesn't sweet-spot).

 - Mythology Gag:

 - Her being a clone of Marth is appropriate given she masqueraded as him for the first part of her debut game.
-It could also be a Call Back to Roy in Melee as they all share the same base class 'Lord.'
+Also in Awakening, the real Marth was a head swap of her.

 - Her Smash Bros official art shares the same pose as Awakening's official art of "Marth".◊